Sneekyboots/Sneekyboots/README.md

 I'm a backend sorcerer with **Rust** 🦀 and **C++** ⚙️ as my primary spellbooks.
 I specialize in building high-performance **systems, games, and infrastructure**.

-I'm a **blockchain beginner** currently channeling my backend energy into learning **Solana** and the high-speed mechanics of **Turbine**.
+I'm a **blockchain beginner** currently channeling my backend energy into learning **Solana**.
 My motto is: if it runs fast, breaks elegantly, or makes people laugh &rarr; I’ll build it.

 Dramatic me Right now, I'm on a **Rust/Solana grind** ⚡: Transitioning from traditional systems to writing high-speed programs on a decentralized network.